 Recipes, cooking apps, pasta-making tutorials.
 What’s not to love about the bottomless recipe book and culinary courses available on tablets?
 Food splatters on the screen, for one.
-Spilled milk on the counter where the tablet lays, for another.
-I’m having my own debate about my tablet’s readiness to be in the kitchen.
+Spilled milk on the counter where the tablet lies, for another.
+I’m having my own debate about my tablet’s ability to be in the kitchen.
 Is the iPad ready to be a kitchen appliance?
 Where do you stand?

-If you are a devotee of your tablet as cooking assistant, let us know your favorite cooking apps in the comment section below.
+If you are a devotee of your tablet as cooking assistant, let us know your favorite cooking apps in the Comments section below.

 Above: I prefer to keep disposables at bay.
-While it doesn’t protect from monumental spills, the washable, anti-glare Williams Sonoma iPad Screen Shield keeps your iPad splatter free; $14.95.
+While it doesn’t protect from monumental spills, the washable, anti-glare Williams Sonoma iPad Screen Shield keeps your iPad splatter-free; $5.99.